softwareQinc/qpp/INSTALL.md

 the
 location of
 `libmx.dll` and `libmat.dll` (the `.dll` **and not** the `.lib` files) to your `PATH` environment variable.
-In our case they are located under `C:\Program Files\MATLAB\R2021a\bin\win64`.
+For example, on our platform they are located under `C:\Program Files\MATLAB\R2021a\bin\win64`.

 ---